LiamGallagher737/learnbevy/README.md

 #### How it works

-Each request spins up a new docker container, the images can be found [here](./bevy_compile_api/compile_instances).
-There is an image for each version and channel (nightly and stable).
-The same folder contains a [script](https://github.com/LiamGallagher737/learnbevy/blob/main/bevy_compile_api/compile_instances/build_images.js) for building all the images.
+Each request spins up a new docker container, see [images](#-images) for for infomation on them.

 The http server in use is [tide](https://github.com/http-rs/tide), I chose this due to its middleware which works quite well for this use case.
 Each stage is implmented as its own middleware.